AMD Platform Security Processor: Details

 The PSP itself represents an ARM core (ARM Cortex-A5) with the TrustZone extension which is inserted into the main CPU die as a coprocessor.
 The PSP contains on-chip firmware which is responsible for verifying the SPI ROM and loading off-chip firmware from it.
-The PSP also includes a boot processor, which responsible for some hardware initialization tasks (such as DRAM initialization) in boot process.
+The PSP also includes a boot processor, which is responsible for some hardware initialization tasks (such as DRAM initialization) in the boot process.
 In 2019, a Berlin-based security group discovered the off-chip firmware in ordinary UEFI image files (the code that boots up the operating system), which meant that it could be easily analyzed.
 By using a few hand-written Python-based tools, they found that the off-chip firmware from the SPI ROM contained an application resembling an entire micro operating system.
 Investigation of a Lenovo ThinkPad A285 notebook's motherboard flash chip (stores UEFI firmware) revealed that the PSP core itself (as a device) is run before the main CPU and that its firmware bootstrapping process starts just before basic UEFI gets loaded.
 They discovered that the firmware is run inside in the same system's memory space that user's applications do with unrestricted access to it (including MMIO) raising concerns over data safety.
 Because PSP is the chip that decides whenever the x86 cores will run or not, it is used to implement hardware downcoring, specific cores on the system can be made permanently inaccessible during manufacturing.
 The PSP also provides a random number generator for the RDRAND instruction and provides TPM services.

-The OEM/ODM can OTP fuse its public key into the AMD FCH or AMD CPU, make digital signing of the UEFI firmware obligatory, and make tampering with the UEFI firmware impossible.
+The OEM/ODM can OTP fuse its PSB public key into the AMD CPU, make digital signing of the UEFI firmware obligatory, and make tampering with the UEFI firmware impossible.